 Game theory is a powerful tool for security risk analysis that has been extensively used in various engineering systems, and game-theoretic approaches have been applied to studying the security of routing in transportation and communications.
 This project will be the basis for a synthesis of game theory and queuing theory, essential for capturing the interaction between the queuing dynamics and players decisions, in order to protect the ITS system from spoofing and attacks.

-The project focus on the feasibility of the proposed EMEH to power sensors that are used to regularly monitor the structural integrity of materials and components of highway bridges such as acceleration and temperature sensors.
+This project focuses on the feasibility of the proposed EMEH to power sensors that are used to regularly monitor the structural integrity of materials and components of highway bridges such as acceleration and temperature sensors.

 The primary objective of this research project is to define quantifiable metrics that make it possible to adequately represent accessibility of EV charging infrastructure and to internalize these metrics in decision-support procedures and tools that are used by utilities and authorities to determine electricity rates (tariffs) and additional incentives to promote investments in EV charging infrastructure.